avantika747/XRay-Xplorer/README.md

 **Installation:** <br>
 1. To install, please clone the entire repository to your Desktop to run locally.
    '''bash
+   # Clone repository <br>
    git clone https://github.com/avantika747/EC530-Final-Project
    '''
-2. It is recommended to use VS Code.
+3. It is recommended to use VS Code.
+4. '''bash
-3. Navigate to the directory
+   # Navigate to the directory <br>
-   '''bash
    cd < name of directory >
+   '''